AxaFrance/spring-ai-workshop/workshop/exercise-3.md

 Modify the `LLMService` class.

-### Part 3 - Access to data
+#### 1) Access to data

-Add `DataService` attribute and set it in the constructor by injection from Spring context.
+Create `DataService` attribute and set it in the constructor by injection from Spring context.

-### Part 4 - Format query with context information
+#### 2) Format query with context information

-Add `PromptTemplate` attribute called `userPromptTemplate` and initialize it in the constructor by passing the following hard-coded instructions as the argument.
+Create `PromptTemplate` attribute called `userPromptTemplate` and initialize it in the constructor by passing the following hard-coded instructions as the argument.

 ```
 Answer the question based on this context: